 Omit this day & take a taxi around from Chamonix to Les Contamines if you want to reduce this itinerary to 5 days

-Taking the Bellevue cable car up from Les Houches, pass through charming French villages and gentle meadows to enter the Monjoie Valley and catch the bus along the valley floor to the town of Les Contamines.
+On the third day of our Tour du Mont Blanc itinerary, take the Bellevue cable car up from Les Houches, pass through charming French villages and gentle meadows to enter the Monjoie Valley and catch the bus along the valley floor to the town of Les Contamines.

 Either stay here for the night, or catch the shuttle bus to Gorge du Notre Dame pressing on for another hour to the next refuge on the trail, Nant Borrant (carving an hour off difficult day 4).